-Literacy Volunteers of Southwest Minnesota (LV*SW*MN) is a community-based nonprofit organization founded in 2011 to match trained volunteer tutors and adult learners with specific literacy needs.
+Literacy Volunteers of Southwest Minnesota (LV*SW*MN) is a community-based 501(c)3 nonprofit organization founded in 2011 to match trained volunteer tutors and adult learners with specific literacy needs.

 We are led by a volunteer board of directors who donate significant time to the governance and financial stability of our organization.
 Our current board members are:

-- Dr. Richard Herder, chair and tutor
+- Dr. Richard Herder, vice-chair

-- Laurie Boerboom, director and tutor
+- Laurie Boerboom, treasurer and tutor

 - Larry Montello, director